 “You are from dust and to dust you shall return,” Pastor Ruth says as she dips her thumb in the ashes and makes the sign of the cross on my forehead.
-Meanwhile, my nephew Lee’s ashes are being shipped from Courtney, B.C. to Ontario.
+Soon we will be scattering my nephew Lee’s ashes.

-He was thirty-three years old and died from his seventeenth overdose.
+He was thirty-three years old and died from another overdose.
 This time fentanyl.
 Like the rich young man who asked Jesus what he should do to earn eternal life, Lee couldn’t give up what he needed to survive.
 He wanted to.
 He tried.
 Four times in rehab.
-Many times on his own.
+Other times on his own.
 It was impossible for him.

 Scripture says Jesus looked at the rich man and loved him.
 I know that Jesus looked at Lee and loved him too.
 Then Jesus did the impossible for him.
 He gave him what no one can earn anyway: an eternal life of love.

 Lee was not alone when he died.
-Someone in the homeless camp called 911.
+Someone called 911.
 They tried to revive him but were unsuccessful.

 Jesus was there too.
 Holding him.
 Looking at him with love.
 What did Jesus see?

 I wonder if, in the moment of Lee’s death, his life flashed before Jesus’ eyes.
 Jesus would have recalled how Lee always gave to anyone who begged, even if he only had a couple of dollars.
 Did Jesus laugh when he remembered how Lee and my grandson, Hadrian, would goof around pretending to be apes?
 It was Lee that first suggested Hadrian might have autism, Lee that asked a question that led to a conversation that led to the marriage of Hadrian’s parents.
 Lee had a T-shirt with a typewriter on it that said: “text me.”
 He liked an unencumbered life.
 As long as he had an apple and a few almonds, he’d be fine.